beast-dev/doc/pages/beast/programs/beast_spreadgl2.md

 ## SpreadGL2

-SpreadGL2 (Spatial Phylogenetic Reconstruction of Evolutionary Dynamics built on deck.gl, version 2) is a major update to [spread.gl](beast_spreadgl) and is a client-side browser-based application for visualizing time-scaled phylogenies alongside their inferred geographic spread in linked tree and map views.
+SpreadGL2 (Spatial Phylogenetic Reconstruction of Evolutionary Dynamics built on deck.gl, version 2) is a rewrite of [spread.gl](beast_spreadgl) and is a client-side browser-based application for visualizing time-scaled phylogenies alongside their inferred geographic spread in linked tree and map views.

 SpreadGL2 supports:
 - Discrete and continuous phylogeography, including geographic highest posterior density (HPD) regions